RedOgreJelly/redogrejelly.github.io/_posts/2025-01-23-characters.md

 # Focus & Gear Slots
 Focus Slots represents the character's mind and concentration.
 They can hold **ideas** like spells, bonds, devotions, and skills.

 Gear Slots represent the character's body and bags.
-They can hold **items** like weapons, armor, and equipment
+They can hold **items** like weapons, armor, and equipment.
 Gear slots come in 3 types:
-* Body slots correspond to the actual creature.
+* Body slots (#2-6) correspond to the actual creature.
 Armor is only considered equipped in these and wounds can only be placed here.
-* Grip slots represent the items being held in your hands.
+* Grip slots (#7-8) represent the items being held in your hands.
 Weapons and many other items are only considered equipped when in these slots.
-* Pack slots represent your backpack, satchel, or other bag.
+* Pack slots (#9-12) represent your backpack, satchel, or other bag.
 Packs can be dropped making them immediately count as empty.

 ## Filling Slots
 You’ll need a way to represent the ideas and item in your slots.
 * You can just write the name of the item or idea in the slot.